codeslake/IFAN/README.md

 Any exemptions to these terms require a license from the Pohang University of Science and Technology.

 ## About Coupe Project
 Project ‘COUPE’ aims to develop software that evaluates and improves the quality of images and videos based on big visual data.
 To achieve the goal, we extract sharpness, color, composition features from images and develop technologies for restoring and improving by using them.
 In addition, personalization technology through user reference analysis is under study.

-Please checkout other Coupe repositories in our [Posgraph](https://github.com/posgraph) github organization.
+Please check out other Coupe repositories in our [Posgraph](https://github.com/posgraph) github organization.

 ### Useful Links
 * [Coupe Library](http://coupe.postech.ac.kr/)